-The Setting through its data protection officer regularly test our data systems and processes in order to assess compliance.
-These are done through data audits which take place annually in order to review use of personal data.
+The Setting [through Judicium] regularly test our data systems and processes in order to assess compliance.
+These are done through data audits which take place [annually/regularly] in order to review use of personal data.

 Related Policies

 Staff should refer to the following policies that are related to this data protection policy: -